jozefchmelar/in_contra_co_variance/Covariance and contravariance for dumm.md

 There's an `id` in the `Get` method but under what `id` would you Insert the data?

 You have multiple options here
-    1. Let a database handle it - The database could generate some Guid (like Mongo) or a relational database could generate primary key.
+    1. Let a database handle it - The database could generate some Guid (like Mongo) or a relational database could generate a primary key.
-    2. Use a hash code or a to string of an object - But you may never get the object back, so never do that.
+    2. Use a hash code or a ToString of an object - But you may never get the object back, so never do that.
     3. Enforce an Id before it is added to a database.
     4. Some other idea.